 I got up and went over to the balcony to kill time until sleep came, and from there, leaning on the balustrade, I looked up at the sky and then down, and that was when I thought I saw the fat man sitting alone by the swimming pool, in the dark, the water reflecting the stars.
 I didn’t recognize him at first, because he didn’t have his mustache.
 His clothes were as ugly and incongruous as his two-tone swimsuit—a baggy shirt, which looked black from my balcony but was probably patterned, and a pair of light-colored slacks that appeared to be a very pale blue, though that was possibly a reflection from the nearly invisible water.
 On his feet he wore a pair of red moccasins, and his socks (imagine wearing socks on the island) seemed to be the same color as his trousers, but, again, that might have been the effect of the moonlight on the water.
 He was resting his head on one hand and the corresponding elbow on the arm of a floral-patterned lounge chair.
 He didn’t have his camera with him.
 I hadn’t realized that they were staying at the same hotel as us, since we had only ever seen them at the beach, to the north of Fornells, in the mornings.
 He was alone, as motionless as Inés on the beach, although now and then he switched from that drowsy, relaxed pose of head and elbow to another, apparently contrary position, his face buried in his hands, his feet tucked under him, as if he were exhausted or tense or possibly laughing to himself.
 At one point, he took off a shoe or accidentally dropped it, but he didn’t immediately reach out his foot to recover it—he just stayed like that, his stockinged foot on the grass, which gave him a helpless look, at least from my fourth-floor perspective.

 I got dressed in the dark, taking care not to make any noise, and checked that Luisa was well wrapped in her sheet-cum-toga.
 She hadn’t woken up when I got out of bed but had somehow sensed my absence in her sleep, for she was lying diagonally now, her legs invading my space.
-I went down in the elevator, not having checked the time, past the night porter, who was sleeping uncomfortably, his head on the counter, like a future decapitee; I had left my watch upstairs, and everything lay in silence, apart from the slight noise made by my black moccasins.
-(I wasn’t wearing socks.)
-I slid open the glass door that led to the swimming pool and, once I was outside on the grass, closed it again.
-The fat man raised his head, glanced over at the door, and immediately noticed my presence, although he couldn’t identify me in the dim light.
+I went down in the elevator, not having checked the time, past the night porter, who was sleeping uncomfortably, his head on the counter, like a future decapitee; I had left my watch upstairs, and everything lay in silence, apart from the slight noise made by my black moccasins. (

 “You’ve shaved off your mustache,” I said, running my index finger over my upper lip.
 I was not quite sure that I should be making such a comment.
 Before he could reply, I had reached his side and sat down on a lounge chair next to him, a striped one.
 I think that this was the first time I had seen his face without a camera to his eye or a hat to mine.
 He had an affable face, alert eyes, and his features weren’t ugly, simply fat.
 He struck me as one of those handsome bald men, like the actor Michel Piccoli or the pianist Richter.
 He looked younger without his mustache, or perhaps it was the red moccasins, one of which still lay upturned on the grass.
 He must have been at least fifty.